Colorado Rural Health Center

 Please describe how your state Flex Program has enhanced its use of data in the past year.

 CRHC utilizes and distributes quarterly MBQIP, CAHMPAS and benchmarking data to assist CAHs with interpretation and improvement efforts.
 CRHC also utilizes the HARC Databank to compile and analyze population health metrics for rural Colorado to draw conclusions about needs and opportunities and working to synthesize this data with other data such as iCARE and MBQIP.
 This data is displayed in an infographic format and distributed semiannually.
+It is important to connect the relationships between clinical data, claims data and population health data in order to achieve the three goals of population health management: improved outcomes, increased patient safety, and decreased costs.
+The population health data utilized in the infograph focuses on metrics that relate to the iCARE populations of interest.

 Do you have any hospitals interested in converting to CAH status?: